kierenbeckett/astroconsole/README.md

 * Use a VPN such as [Tailscale](https://tailscale.com/) or [WireGuard](https://www.wireguard.com/) to access your internal network remotely, then use the local IP as above.
 * Proxy the web UI using a tunnel service such as [Ngrok](https://ngrok.com/) or [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-networks/).
 Make sure you configure some authentication.

-### How can I control my camera?
+### How can I control my main camera?

-AstroConsole's main aim is to provide a lightweight way to control a telescope mount and focuser without needing a laptop.
-This is primarily to assist with visual astronomy.
-It can also be used as a companion app when doing planetary or DSO imaging, in conjunction with software such as FireCapture or Ekos, as follows:
+AstroConsole is primarily to assist with visual astronomy and does not support controlling your main camera.
+When doing planetary or DSO imaging you can connect a laptop with desktop software such as FireCapture or Ekos directly to your main camera.
+You can connect the desktop software to your mount/focuser via the same INDI server as AstroConsole:

 ```mermaid
 flowchart LR